MAX Light Rail: Operations and maintenance facilities

 TriMet's vehicle-maintenance complexes for the MAX system are the Ruby Junction facility in Gresham and the smaller Elmonica facility in Beaverton.
-The Ruby Junction facility is located near Ruby Junction/East 197th Avenue station while the Elmonica facility is adjacent to Elmonica/Southwest 170th Avenue station; both are on the Blue Line.
+The Ruby Junction facility is located near Ruby Junction/E 197th Ave station while the Elmonica facility is adjacent to Elmonica/SW 170th Ave station; both are on the Blue Line.

-Ruby Junction began with one building that TriMet built as part of the original MAX project in the early 1980s; it had expanded to three multi-story buildings totaling 143,000 ft2 occupying 17 acre by 2010, and to four buildings totalling 149,000 ft2 occupying 23 acre by 2016.
+Ruby Junction began with one building that TriMet built as part of the Banfield Light Rail Project in 1982.
+It had expanded to three multi-story buildings totaling 143,000 ft2 occupying 17 acre by 2010, and to four buildings totalling 149,000 ft2 occupying 23 acre by 2016.
 It contains 13 maintenance bays and its yard tracks have the capacity to store 87 light rail cars.
 In 2016, around 200 employees worked at Ruby Junction and almost 200 MAX operators operated trains that were based there.
 In addition to vehicle maintenance, crews who maintain the MAX system's tracks and signals are also based at Ruby Junction.
 In 2015, some maintenance-of-way personnel moved into the Portland Vintage Trolley carbarn next to Rose Quarter Transit Center after Vintage Trolley service was discontinued.
 Ruby Junction originally housed light-rail operations, communications, and administrative workers.

-The Elmonica facility was built as part of the Westside MAX Project in the mid-1990s and was completed in 1996.
+The Elmonica facility was built as part of the Westside MAX extension in the mid-1990s and was completed in 1996.
+It was built as a satellite facility to reduce dead mileage and improve system reliability in the event of a service disruption on the Eastside MAX.
 Its building has 78,000 ft2 of space.